LEARN

 Colour Adult:

 Both adults green in general, more yellow on underparts; red forecrown to lores and forecheeks; red bend of wing, carpal edge, outer underwing coverts and thighs.
-Bill horn in colour.
+Beak horn in colour.
 Eye ring bare and buff/white.
 Eye dull yellow with grey inner ring.

 Colour Juvenile: